 Flat enamel spray paint in assorted colors (green, blue, white) – hardware and discount stores

 Craft acrylic paint in assorted colors (flesh tones for faces and hands, brown and black for hair and belts and shoes, white and other assorted colors for details) – craft and discount stores

 Wood stain – hardware and discount stores (optional)

 Wire twist ties or other bits of scrap wire

 Figures – experiment on cheap Ebay figures to gain confidence before trying more expensive figures

 If you can’t pick up the figure easily by its base, the first thing you’ll want to do is super-glue them to something large enough that you can pick it up to hold it.
+This makes painting model figures much easier.
 I’ve used jar lids, pill bottles, and stuff like that in the past.
 Or if you want a larger base, use large metal washers.
 You can easily remove it when you’re done by sticking it in the freezer for a few hours.
 The figure will easily twist off.

-After the primer dries, paint the entire figure one base color if it’s going to be different from the color of the primer you used–for example, if the figure is a woman in a green dress, spray the whole figure green.
-If the figure is a police officer, spray the whole figure blue.
-If the figure is a man in a suit, leave the black or gray primer alone.
+After the primer dries, paint the entire figure one base color if it’s going to be different from the color of the primer you used–for example, if the figure is a woman in a red dress, paint the whole figure red.
+If the figure is a police officer, paint the whole figure blue.
+For a man in a suit, leave the black or gray primer alone.
 If you’re going to use spray paint, be sure to use flat paint rather than matte or gloss.
 The craft acrylic paints you’ll use in the next steps adhere much better to flat finishes.